 Information entropy:

 The information gain algorithm based on the information entropy theory can effectively help us judge the relationship between dependent and independent variables and sift out the most important ones.
-Information entropy is used to reflect the complexity of the information being processed, and the meaning of information entropy is first defined in Shannon's Principal of General Mathematics, in which he implied that it can be used to quantify the specific value of data.
+Information entropy is used to reflect the complexity of the information being processed, and the meaning of information entropy is first defined in Shannon's Principal of General Mathematics, in which he implied that it couldbe used to quantify the specific value of data.
 The theory of information entropy nowadays is applied in risk management, optimization of model and information safety, possessing high social value.
 Information gain, on the other hand, reflects how much more information we can get with the appearance of an additional independent variable.
 For instance, in order to calculate the information gain of ROM, we should first gain the information of sales volume itself, which is represented by the global entropy of Category Click and Conversion Rate.
 Next, we divide ROM into 5 groups and calculate the information entropy of each group, then multiply them respectively with the possibility in order to get the total information entropy of ROM relates to Category Click Rate.
 The difference of two values above defines ROM's information gain.
 Apply the algorithm to each independent variables and thus we can rank the most important ones.
 In the modeling process later, top-ranking variables in the chart are taken into consideration.

 The key issues concerning reducing the independent variables are how to determine the relationship between the new variables and original ones, and how to define the importance of each new variables.
 To solve these two problems, we apply the Principal Component Analysis.
 The essence of PCA is singular value decomposition, and the core technology of it is reducing the dimension of data and find the weight of original variables to each new variables.
 We standardize the original variables, set up the correlation coefficient matrix and solve the eigenvalues and eigenvectors.
 For the first problem, the eigenvectors are extracted as the coefficients of the new expression which concerns the new PCs in terms of original variables.
 For the second problem, the importance is defined by the contribution rates of eigenvalues.
 We extract first several large eigenvalues until the sum of them reaches 80%.
-In this way the new variables are formed and the important independent variables can be extracted.
+In this way, the new variables are formed and the important independent variables can be extracted.

 We first use Weight Determination Technique, imitating the idea of AHP, but with only two layers, to determine the weight between each two groups.
 We also apply Logistic Regression and KNN Algorithm.
 We add a transfer function on Linear Regression to determine the output result.
-But we discover that the correlation coefficients and accuracy are relatively lower, which means we need to use other algorithm to optimize the result.
+But we discover that the correlation coefficients and accuracy are relatively lower, which means we need to use other algorithms to optimize the result.

 As a regression based on the PCA, Principal Component Regression aims to reduce noisy data and highlight the relationship between important variables.
 The model we apply is logistic model.
-It shows that the dependent variables lies in the range [0,1), which means the model is defined and valid.
+It shows that the dependent variables lie in the range [0,1), which means the model is defined and valid.
 Then, we calculate the correlation coefficients, and the result we get from PCR is higher than those from pure logistic regression, indicating the model we construct is more effective.
-However, with both discrete and continuous variables presented, the margin of error will inevitably increases when applying this model.
-Therefore, other optimized model will be taken into consideration.
+However, with both discrete and continuous variables presented, the margin of error will inevitably increase when applying this model.
+Therefore, other optimized models will be taken into consideration.

 conclusion: